-If filing by form, remittance of the full amount of UI taxes due should accompany all forms.
+Remittance of the full amount of UI taxes due should accompany all Forms.
 Checks and money orders should be made payable to either the "Department of Employment Services" or "DOES."
-Please list the 6 digit UI Employer Account Number on the check or money order and mail the completed form and accompanying payment to the address printed at the top of the form (if a tax payment is due) in the return envelope provided in the Form packet.
-If filing online via ESSP, payments may be remitted by ACH Debit or by check with a preprinted payment voucher.
+Please list the 6 digit UI Employer Account Number on the check or money order and mail the completed Form and accompanying payment (if a tax payment is due) in the return envelope provided in the Form packet.